imaricodes/06-flex-layout/README.md

 - Logo, input and buttons are centered in the screen.
 - Buttons have an appropriate amount of padding.
 - There is space between the logo, input and buttons.

+Analysis.

+Altough I took a slightly different route, my page functioned identically to the solution page.

+Here are a few take-aways.

+1. When using flex-box, values such as space-between, space-evenly, etc. can take the place of auto margins and floats.

+2. When approptiate, consolidate selectors when they have ovelapping properties.
+This may not always be desirable because changing the values/properties will affect multiple elements.
+Case dependent, but still is one way to reduce code.